 Procedures and Services

-The FIT-ABLE coordinator serves as the advocate for all students with disabilities and is located in Room A570.
-A coordinator for students with learning disabilities, a coach/counselor for nonverbal Asperger students (under projectTHRIVE) and a counselor for assistive technology comprise the unit located in A570.
-Students within the Learning Disabilities program may receive additional tutorial services and personal, academic and career-readiness support.
+Located in room A570, the FIT-ABLE coordinator serves as the initial contact for all students with disabilities who wish to self-identify and inquire about receiving campus accommodations.
+Additional staff members for the FIT-ABLE office include a coordinator for students with learning disabilities, a coach/counselor for nonverbal Asperger students (under projectTHRIVE) and a counselor for assistive technology.
+Students within the Learning Disabilities program are also eligible for additional tutorial services, as well as academic and career-readiness support.

 Federal ADA Compliance